LAPAROSCOPIC COLECTOMY

 * Med School: College of Physicians and Surgeons of Columbia University

-* General Surgery: St, Luke's Hospital, Cleveland
+* General Surgery: Columbia Presbyterian Medical Center, UCLA Medical Center, Northwestern Memorial Hospital, St, Luke's Hospital, Cleveland

 * Colon and Rectal Surgery: Mayo Clinic, Rochester, Minnesota